cau-se/theodolite/docs/installation.md

 ## Uninstall this Chart

-The Theodolite Helm can easily be removed with:
+The Theodolite Helm chart can easily be removed with:

 ```sh
 helm uninstall theodolite